Cesar6060/Workout-App/README.md

 ## **Configuration**

+## **Configuration 🛠️**

+Before you start the application, you'll need to set up Firebase and configure your environment:

-1. Create a Firebase project:
+1. **Create a Firebase project:**

     * Go to the Firebase Console (https://console.firebase.google.com/) and create a new project.
     * Enable the necessary Firebase services (Authentication, Firestore, Analytics, etc.) based on your app's requirements.
     * Obtain your Firebase configuration values (apiKey, authDomain, projectId, etc.) from the Firebase project settings.

+2. **Set up Firestore Database:**

+    * In your Firebase Console, navigate to Firestore Database and create a new database.
+    * Start in test mode so you can read and write from the database during development.
+    * Choose a location for your Cloud Firestore data.

-2. Set up the Firebase configuration:
+3. **Set up Firebase configuration:**

     * Rename the .env.example file in the project root directory to .env.
     * Open the .env file and replace the placeholder values with your Firebase configuration values.

 ## **Starting The Application**